adr20020817/User-Management-User-Authenication/README.md

 ![Screenshot from 2024-10-31 10-30-18](https://github.com/user-attachments/assets/1196a8ac-1df0-4da9-825b-abd2882d0315)

 ***FORGOT PASSWORD PAGE*** <br>
-There is a field for entering email used when registering the page, then by clicking 'Send Code' it takes a user to the verify code page where the user is sent the verification code via email.
-The user enters the code and then if the code is correct the user redirects him/her to create a new password.
+When registering the page, a field for entering email is used.
+Clicking 'Send Code' takes a user to the verify code page, where the user is sent the verification code via email.
+The user enters the code, and if the code is correct, the user is redirected to create a new password.

-For this functionality to work a mail server is needed inside the operationg system, or there is an option of using PHPMailer.
+For this functionality to work a mail server is needed inside the operating system, or there is an option of using PHPMailer.
-Feel free to try out this web pages.
+Feel free to try out these web pages.